Why Fourier Belongs in Hilbert Space

 What the Unitarity Buys

-about a single function: integrating the modulus-squared of either \(f\) or \(\hat{f}\)
+statement about a single function.
+It says that integrating the modulus-squared of either

-are not merely isomorphic abstractly — they are isomorphic via this specific concrete map.
-Every
+spaces are not merely isomorphic abstractly.
+They are isomorphic via this specific concrete

-Hilbert-space construction one performs on functions has a frequency-domain mirror: orthogonal
+Every Hilbert-space construction one performs on functions has a frequency-domain mirror.

-decompositions of \(L^2\) correspond to orthogonal decompositions of the frequency space;
+Orthogonal decompositions of \(L^2\) correspond to orthogonal decompositions of the frequency

-self-adjoint operators commuting with translations correspond to multiplication operators in
+space.
+Self-adjoint operators commuting with translations correspond to multiplication

 With this, the program announced in the introduction is complete.
-The three claims of classical
+Three claims of classical

-\(L^2\) Fourier theory that were stated, used, or sketched in earlier pages —
+\(L^2\) Fourier theory were stated, used, or sketched in earlier pages.
+They are Parseval's

-Parseval's identity for Fourier series, the decay of Fourier coefficients, and the unitary nature
+identity for Fourier series, the decay of Fourier coefficients, and the unitary nature of the

 specific instance of Hilbert-space machinery: respectively, the Parseval identity applied to a